 My commitment and tenacity paid off.
 This was the turning point.

 I noticed patterns and processes occurring and began to note everything.
-I learned where to find nutritional info, how to combine foods in a way that keeps any restricted nutrients in line, and tricks for making recipes we could enjoy again.
-I added flavor without using salt and increased the bulk in the meals, so our tummies were full!
+I discovered precisely where to find accurate nutritional info, how to easily combine our favorite foods yet ensure the restricted nutrients amounts were adhered to, I learned the simple process of creating and adding flavor without using salt, and I even discovered the crazy easy way to increase the bulk in the meals, so our tummies were full.

 I have been in your shoes.
 Whether getting the diagnosis, or struggling to eat for CKD, I have been through it.